OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 @inject ISiteService SiteService
 ```

-- Within `@code` section, add a property to access the alias defined in route parameter.
+- Within the `@code` section, add a property to access the alias defined in the route parameter.

 ```csharp
 [ParameterAttribute]
 public string Alias { get; set; }
 ```

-- Also define following three properties in `@code` section.
+- Also define the following three properties in the `@code` section.
 -
 ```csharp
  protected ContentItem ContentItem { get; set; }